Hakkaisan Ropeway 八海山ロープウェー

 Mt.
 Hakkai is about 20 minutes from the Muikamachi Interchange on routes 253 and 17.

 Enjoy Mt.
-Hakkaisan's beauty by taking the Hakkaisan Ropeway with a ride on the aerial tramway that originally opened in 1983.
+Hakkai's beauty by taking the Hakkaisan Ropeway with a ride on the aerial tramway that originally opened in 1983.
 Mainly used to transport skiers within Muikamachi Hakkaisan Ski Resort on the western slopes of Mt.
 Hakkai, but in spring and early summer, and the alpine flora blooms on the mountain and the temperature is 5-8°C cooler and more refreshing than at the foot of the mountain.
 In November, the contrast between the white snow and red the leaves near the top of Mt.
 Hakkai is stunning.